Making a Referral to Counseling

 - When dealing with a struggling student, you should never take on the responsibility of counseling that student yourself.
 Even with the best of intentions, this can have a negative impact on both you and the person in need of counseling.

-- Instead, focus on referring her/him to formal support services, such as the Kean Counseling Center.
+- Focus on referring the student to formal support services, such as the Kean Counseling Center.
 Recognizing and respecting appropriate boundaries will be a healthier approach for both the student and for you.

-- Also, please understand that due to issues of confidentiality, counseling center staff will be unable to share any follow-up information with you regarding the student you’ve referred without the student’s permission.
+- Please understand that due to issues of confidentiality, counseling center staff will be unable to share any follow-up information with you regarding the student you’ve referred without the student’s permission.

 Call the Kean Counseling Center